humanzai/code-push-server/api/ENVIRONMENT.md

 ### Authentication

-- `SERVER_URL`: The URL of your server, for local deployment it will be either http://localhost:3000 or https://localhost:8443.
+- `CODE_PUSH_SERVER_URL`: The URL of your server, for local deployment it will be either http://localhost:3000 or https://localhost:8443.
 For Azure it will be your Azure App URL

 #### GitHub OAuth